Freeport-McMoRan: Another Gift

 The copper miner has substantially lower debt this time around.

-The stock trades at an incredibly low 2x normalized '21 EV/EBITDA targets offering a gift to investors.
+The stock trades at an incredibly low 2x normalized '21 EV/EBITDA targets, offering a gift to investors.

 Naturally, the global economic slowdown has hit commodity stocks hard.
-Freeport-McMoRan (FCX) traded back into the $5s after previously hitting those lows in 2015 due to an over leveraged balance sheet from oil investments.
-My investment thesis remains very bullish on this gift price as the copper miner isn't nearly as levered as last down cycle when the stock eventually rallied back to $20.
+Freeport-McMoRan (NYSE:FCX) traded back into the $5s after previously hitting those lows in 2015 due to an over-leveraged balance sheet from oil investments.
+My investment thesis remains very bullish on this gift price as the copper miner isn't nearly as levered as the last down-cycle when the stock eventually rallied back to $20.

 Image Source: Freeport-McMoRan website